 Bitcoin (BTC): A Global Shock in 2021

-El Salvador made global headlines in 2021 when President Nayib Bukele announced the country would become the first in the world to adopt Bitcoin as legal tender.
+El Salvador made global headlines in 2021 when President Nayib Bukele announced that the country would become the first in the world to adopt Bitcoin as legal tender.

 The Salvadoran Colón: El Salvador’s Original Bank Notes